-Movie 2.
+Movie 1.
 Motions of individual Heterosigma cells recorded with a CCD video camera in a large tank that allowed for natural, free swimming behaviour.
 Each track is 180 seconds from an individual cell of ~10 micron diameter.
-These algae swim in helical patterns (due to flagella), so their is a left-right waggle to their motion.
+These algae swim in helical patterns (due to flagella), so there is a left-right waggle to their motion.

 My research interests center on the interactions between aquatic organisms and their physical environment.
-I am specifically interested in the array of responses organisms employ when faced with environmental uncertainty.
+I am specifically interested in the array of physiological and behavioral responses that organisms employ when faced with environmental uncertainty.
 I use both experimental and theoretical approaches to address how changes in the physical environment influence the behavioral ecology, physiological performance and developmental biology of organisms.
-At Guelph, I am using eddy correlation technique to measure benthic flux without disturbing the natural flow conditions.
+At Guelph, I am using eddy correlation technique to measure benthic O2 flux without disturbing the natural flow conditions.

 Nishizaki MT, S Barron & E Carew.
 Submitted.
 Thermal stress induces developmental instability in a marine mussel.

 Nishizaki MT & E Carrington. in review.
 The effect of water temperature and velocity on barnacle growth: quantifying the impact of multiple environmental stressors